skienzmatishun/rippreport/content/p/cross-the-line/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: High-ranking Catalyst operatives abused public resources and dark money funds to steal local state senate elections.
+Exposure on social media and campaign finance disclosures expose the vast pay-to-play network backing political insiders.
+See how far corrupt machine politicians will go when their absolute power is threatened.
 ---
 Mid-Term elections are less than 60 days away.
 Is Baldwin County going to elect the Catalyst good ole boy, who is bought and paid for, just because he is republican?
 That is doing the same thing over and over again and expecting a different outcome, that’s insanity.